Starring: Amy Adams, Jake Gyllenhaal, Michael Shannon, Aaron Taylor-Johnson, Isla Fisher, Armie Hammer, Laura Linney, Jena Malone, Michael Sheen

 Carlos: Oh, Susan, enjoy the absurdity of our world.
 It’s a lot less painful.
 Believe me, our world is a lot less painful than the real world.

-Ray Marcus: [Edward’s novel, after being forced off the road] Good evening.
+Ray Marcus: [ from Edward’s novel, after being forced off the road] Let’s exchange information.

 Tony Hastings: [to Laura] Get it out of the glove compartment.